 FONSECA HALL OF RESIDENCE

-The building is one of the jewels of the Spanish Renaissance.
-Highlights include its main facade presided over by the medallion of Saint James in the Battle of Clavijo, the chapel with a Berruguete altarpiece, and the elegant central courtyard.
-In the 19th century, the college hosted Irish clerics, who resided there until 1936.
-During the Civil War, the building housed the German embassy.
+30 minutesThe building is one of the jewels of the Spanish Renaissance.
+Its facade, presided over by the medallion of Saint James in the Battle of Clavijo, the chapel with a Berruguete altarpiece, and the elegant central courtyard stand out.
+In the 19th century, the college housed Irish clerics, who resided there until 1936.
+During the Civil War, the building served as the seat of the German embassy.

 Alonso de Fonseca III was one of the most influential figures of the 16th century in Spain.
 Son of Alonso de Acevedo II and María de Ulloa, Lady of Cambados, he studied at the University of Salamanca, where he began a meteoric ecclesiastical career.
 At just 33 years old, after his father's resignation from the archbishopric, he was appointed archbishop of Santiago de Compostela.
 Later, he served as Chief Chaplain to the Catholic Monarchs and, thanks to his good relationship with Charles V, he came to occupy the archbishopric of Toledo, the most prestigious ecclesiastical position in the kingdom.
 He died in 1534 in Alcalá de Henares, although his remains were transferred to Salamanca, where they rest in the chapel of the College he himself founded.